clementmoine/InVision-Redux/README.md

 7. **Review the Exported Projects**:
    Once the script finishes running, you can find the exported projects in the `docs` directory, running the `index.html` in your browser or in a web server you will retrieve the complete index of your projects.

+## Debug / Test

+By default, Invision Export processes all projects available in your Invision account.
+However, you can enable a test mode to process only a single project of each type.
+To enable the test mode, set the `TEST_MODE` environment variable to `True` or `1` in your `.env` file.
+This can be useful for testing and debugging purposes.

 ## Note
 Please note that InVision Export is not affiliated with InVision.
 It is an independent tool developed to assist users in exporting their projects before the closure of InVision's services.